-1. Sanjay Madhav, Game Programming Algorithms and Techniques: A Platform Agnostic Approach, Addison Wesley,2013.

-- 2. Will McGugan, Beginning Game Development with Python and Pygame: From Novice to Professional, Apress, 2007. - 3.
+- 1. Sanjay Madhav, Game Programming Algorithms and Techniques: A Platform Agnostic Approach, Addison Wesley, 2013. - 2.
+Will McGugan, Beginning Game Development with Python and Pygame: From Novice to Professional, Apress, 2007. - 3.
 Paul Craven, Python Arcade games, Apress Publishers, 2016. - 4.
 David H. Eberly, 3D Game Engine Design: A Practical Approach to Real-Time Computer Graphics, Second Edition, CRC Press, 2006. - 5.
 Jung Hyun Han, 3D Graphics for Game Programming, Chapman and Hall/CRC, 2011.

-22IT028 VIDEO CREATION AND EDITING
+22CS028 VIDEO CREATION AND EDITING

-To introduce the broad perspective of linear and nonlinear editing concepts.
-To understand the concept of Storytelling styles.
-To be familiar with audio and video recording.
-To apply different media tools.
-To learn and understand the concepts of AVID XPRESS DV 4.
+- To introduce the broad perspective of linear and nonlinear editing concepts. - To understand the concept of Storytelling styles. - To be familiar with audio and video recording.
+To apply different media tools. - To learn and understand the concepts of AVID XPRESS DV 4.

-- PO1.
-Engineering knowledge: Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems. - PO2.
-Problem analysis: Identify, formulate, review research literature, and analyze complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences. - PO3.
-Design/development of solutions: Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations. - PO4.
-Conduct investigations of complex problems: Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions. - PO5.
-Modern tool usage: Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modeling to complex engineering activities with an understanding of the limitations. - PO9.
-Individual and team work: Function effectively as an individual, and as a member or leader in diverse teams, and in multidisciplinary settings. - PO10.
-Communication: Communicate effectively on complex engineering activities with the engineering community and with society at large, such as, being able to comprehend and write effective reports and design documentation, make effective presentations, and give and receive clear instructions. - PO11.
-Project management and finance: Demonstrate knowledge and understanding of the engineering and management principles and apply these to ones own work, as a member and leader in a team, to manage projects and in multidisciplinary environments. - PO12.
-Life-long learning: Recognize the need for, and have the preparation and ability to engage in independent and life-long learning in the broadest context of technological change. - PSO1.
-Design and develop cost effective, secure, reliable IT, network and web based solutions with professional expertise in the domains including banking and healthcare and communications. - PSO2.
-Identify and analyze large and heterogeneous data by applying suitable machine and deep learning algorithms and analytical tools to enable information retrieval and decision making in scientific and business applications.
+PO1.
+Engineering Knowledge: Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems.

+PO2.
+Problem Analysis: Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.

+PO3.
+Design/ Development of Solutions: Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.

+PO4.
+Conduct Investigations of Complex Problems: Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions.

+PO5.
+Modern Tool Usage: Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modeling to complex engineering activities with an understanding of the limitations.

+PO9.
+Individual and Team Work: Function effectively as an individual, and as a member or leader in diverse teams, and in multidisciplinary settings.

+PO10.
+Communication: Communicate effectively on complex engineering activities with the engineering community and with society at large, such as, being able to comprehend and write effective reports and design documentation, make effective presentations, and give and receive clear instructions.

+PO11.
+Project Management and Finance: Demonstrate the knowledge and understanding of the engineering and management principles and apply these to one's own work, as a member and leader in a team, to manage projects and in multidisciplinary environments.

+PO12.
+Life-long Learning: Recognize the need for, and have the preparation and ability to engage in independent and life-long learning in the broadest context of technological change.

+PSO1.
+Apply suitable algorithmic thinking and data management practices to design, develop, and evaluate effective solutions for real-life and research problems.

+PSO2.
+Design and develop cost-effective solutions based on cutting-edge hardware and software tools and techniques to meet the global requirements.

-- 1. Compare the strengths and limitations of Nonlinear editing - 2.
+- 1. Compare the strengths and limitations of Nonlinear editing. - 2.
 Identify the infrastructure and significance of storytelling. - 3.
 Apply suitable methods for recording to CDs and VCDs. - 4.
-Address the core issues of advanced editing and training techniques. - 5.
+Address the core issues of advanced editing and training techniques - 5.
 Design and develop projects using AVID XPRESS DV 4.